AlexiaGossa/wizebot-chat-history/README.md

 7. Clear the CSS code in the Wizebot <b>CSS</b> part

-8. Keep the Javascript code in the Wizebot <b>JAVASCRIPT</b> part
+8. Change the channel name in the Javascript code in the Wizebot <b>JAVASCRIPT</b> part to <b>your channel name</b>

+   For my Twitch channel, I use : `var channel_name = "alexia_vassiliki";`

-9. Click on "Copy the link" on the top of the Wizebot web page
+10. Click on "Copy the link" on the top of the Wizebot web page

-10. With your ssh session, open the <b>wizebot-url.txt</b> with nano `nano wizebot-url.txt` and paste the link into nano.
+11. With your ssh session, open the <b>wizebot-url.txt</b> with nano `nano wizebot-url.txt` and paste the link into nano.